sdondley/ClimateChangeChat/raku/Cool-Raku.md

 # Rockin' with Raku

-Selected code examples showcasing the power of Raku.
+Selected code examples showcasing the power of the Raku programming language.
 Watch it flex!

 ## A Detailed Walk Through of Code for Finding Specific Prime Numbers